 Content performance and lead generation

-Attribution modelling is all about tracing, and, as the name suggests, attribution.
-It works to pinpoint where a customer first touched bases, digital bases, in this case, with a company by backlogging through the history of sales and interactions that customer has had with the company.
+Attribution modelling is all about tracing and (as the name suggests) attribution.
+It pinpoints where a customer first touched bases - digital bases in this case - with a company by backlogging through the history of sales and interactions that customer has had with the company.
 Although what might seem like a tedious and rather futile process, it is one that provides excellent detail and allows companies to generate trends within their consumer patterns.

 According to research conducted by the Aberdeen Group, firms that have strong sales and marketing alignments see an annual growth of about 20 per cent compared to a fall in sales of about 4 per cent for those with poor alignment.
 Thus, it can be seen how imperative attribution modelling is to a business.
 It allows the company to carry out informed decisions by analysing what part of the marketing cycle needs to be in focus.